Skip to main contentScroll Top

 big shrimp floating walk amphawa

-The other areas are the shops and street food stalls aligned on either side of the canal, perpendicular to the latter, from the car park of What Amphawan Chetiyaram to the Mae Klong River embankments on the other (towards the police station).
+The other areas are the shops and street food stalls aligned on either side of the canal, perpendicular to it, from the parking lot of Wat Amphawan Chetiyaram to the quays of the Mae Klong river on the other side (towards the police station).

-Finally, Thailand obliges, you will find at the end of the alley is (the one opposite the temple, the What Amphawan Chetiyaram, leading towards the river) a massage parlor, located in an old wooden building on the water's edge.
+Finally, as is typical in Thailand, at the end of the eastern path (the one opposite the temple, Wat Amphawan Chetiyaram, leading towards the river) a massage parlor, located in an old wooden building on the water's edge.

 amphawa walk parking side